SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

  - To separate your sample a PCA is  way to make a dimension reduction.

 Question :
- - Can you discribe the structure of your sample, with a correlation analysis, and a PCA?
+ - Can you describe the structure of your sample, with a correlation analysis, and a PCA?

  -----------------------

 <a name="practice-4"></a>
 ### Practice 4 : Compare list of DE genes with EdgeR and DESeq2
-Practice4 will be performed with Venn Diagramm implemented on PIVOT.
+Practice 4 will be performed with Venn Diagramm implemented on PIVOT.

 * Compare lists of DE genes with the two approches.
  - Go to Toolkit.